-- Offsides / Illegal Blitz 5 yards: replay the down. - Pass Interference Spot foul: automatic first down.(Ball should be catchable, otherwise the penalty may be roughing).

-- Illegal Contact (blocking, holding, etc.) 5 yards: replay the down. - Pushing the Ball Carrier out of Bounds / Stripping the Ball from the Ball Carrier - 5 yards from play result: count the down.
+- Offsides / Illegal Blitz / Illegal Contact / Holding Offense has the choice of accepting the results of the play, or replay the Down from the original line-of-scrimmage. - Pass Interference Spot foul: automatic first down.
+(Ball should be catchable, otherwise the penalty may be roughing). - Illegal Contact (blocking, holding, etc.) 5 yards: replay the down. - Pushing the Ball Carrier out-of-bounds / Stripping the Ball Offense gets the result of the play and the Down is repeated.